-- 2. Consignment of Inventory.
+2. Consignment of Inventory.
 Artists should send two copies of the List of Inventory every time work is sent to the gallery.
 The gallery signs one copy upon receipt of the work and returns it to the artist.
-This is to verify that the work listed is now in their possession and becomes the gallery's responsibility as stated under the contract. - 3.
-Pricing and Terms of Payment.
+This is to verify that the work listed is now in their possession and becomes the gallery's responsibility as stated under the contract.

+3. Pricing and Terms of Payment.
 This clause establishes what obligations the gallery has concerning pricing, and what percentage of the sales price the gallery retains.
 It is important to state both the retail price and the wholesale price on your List of Inventory.
 Do not use "net price" (see #4, Discounts, below) or "artist's price" (the wholesale price).

-The percentage for consignment between a gallery and an artist is always negotiable, though most commonly the arrangement is 50% artist /50% gallery or 40% artist/ 60% gallery.
-The Professional Guidelines Committee discourages arrangements in which the artist pays more than a 50% commission to the gallery on the retail price.
+The percentage for consignment between a gallery and an artist is always negotiable, though most commonly the arrangement is 50% artist /50% gallery or 60% artist/ 40% gallery.
+The Professional Guidelines discourages arrangements in which the artist pays more than a 50% commission on the retail price.

 4. Discounts.
 A gallery may decide to reduce the retail price under certain conditions as specified in your contract.
 This practice is known as offering a discount.
 Artists or galleries can also decide on a "No Discounts" policy.
 Offering a discount raises two immediate questions.
 First, who absorbs the discount?
 Second, if the responsibility of the discount is to be shared between the gallery and the artist, how much should the artist bear?
 In the consignment contract, the Committee provides two options for dealing with discounts.
 It is suggested that this issue be discussed with the gallery.
-For more information, please read the Professional Guidelines document Discounts. http://www.harriete-estel-berman.info/profguidelines/discounts.html
+For more information, please read the Guidelines to Discounts.